mohit1721/study1/README.md

 ## API Design

-StudyNotion's API follows the REST architectural style, implemented using Node.js and Express.js.
+Lernix's API follows the REST architectural style, implemented using Node.js and Express.js.
 It uses JSON for data exchange and standard HTTP request methods.
 Sample API endpoints include:

 - `POST /api/auth/signup`: Create a new user account.
 - `POST /api/auth/login`: Log in and generate a JWT token.